Fiber-Optic Temperature Measurement

 - detecting leaks in cable shafts or on pipelines (safety engineering, fire protection)

 Glass fibers are completely insensitive to electromagnetic radiation such as HF waves or microwaves.
-So, unlike electrical systems, they can also be used at high voltage potentials without any risk and can be used no bother both in potentially explosive atmospheres and in chemically aggressive environments.
+So, unlike electrical systems, they can also be used at high voltage potentials, in potentially explosive atmospheres and in chemically aggressive environments without any risk.

 The single-point sensor, which is located at the tip of the fiber as a low-cost solution, is characteristic especially for temperature measurement.